mosaicml/examples/examples/end-to-end-examples/README.md

 # Before you start

-While the commands and code in these examples _can_ be run locally, the tutorials are written with the assumption that you are using the MosaicML platform.
+These tutorials are written to be used with the MosaicML platform.
 If you are signed up, make sure you've gone through the [getting started guide](https://docs.mosaicml.com/projects/mcli/en/latest/quick_start/getting_started.html).
 If you are not yet a customer but are interested in becoming one, please fill out our [interest form](https://forms.mosaicml.com/demo?utm_source=home&utm_medium=mosaicml.com&utm_campaign=always-on).

+We also have multiple open source repositories that are used in these tutorials.
+If you are looking for documentation and repository-specific tutorials, please see each individual repository:

+- [LLM-foundry](https://github.com/mosaicml/llm-foundry): An open-source PyTorch library of tools for training, finetuning, evaluating, and deploying LLMs for inference.
+- [Diffusion](https://github.com/mosaicml/diffusion): An open-source PyTorch library for training Diffusion models.
+- [Composer](https://github.com/mosaicml/composer): An open-source PyTorch library for easy large scale deep learning.
+- [Streaming](https://github.com/mosaicml/streaming): An open-source PyTorch library for efficiently and accurately streaming data from the cloud to your training job, whereever that job is running.